todbichig/todbichiginput/README.md

   Go to System Preferences > Keyboard > Input Sources Add Tod Script (It will probably be listed under 'Others')
 ### Linux Keyboard
+The Linux keyboard is for X11 using xkb
 ##### Installation Instructions:
 ###### Step 1
-Add the keyboard td to usr/share/X11/xkb/symbols
+Move the file "td" to usr/share/X11/xkb/symbols
 ###### Step 2
-Then add the following to evdev.xml, located in usr/share/X11/xkb/rules.
+Add the following to evdev.xml, located in usr/share/X11/xkb/rules.

 ```
     <layout>